bebraw/speccer/README.md

 ## Basic Specification Syntax

-As you probably didn't bother checking demo folder or so let's take a look at a concrete example:
+As you probably didn't bother checking the demo folder or so let's take a look at a concrete example:

 myclass.spec: (tests myclass.py)